skip to main content

 Cons

 If you know you’ll be traveling frequently throughout your baby’s first year, you may want to invest in a travel system (a stroller and car seat that attach; here’s more on how to pick a travel system).
-This combo is my favorite and what I wish I’d had eight years ago as a new mom living in New York City who didn’t own a car.
-It combines the ultra-popular TRVL, the brand’s first dive into the lightweight stroller market, with the urbn, a first-of-its-kind car seat.
+This combo is my favorite and what I wish I’d had way back when as a new mom living in New York City who didn’t own a car.
+It combines the ultra-popular TRVL stroller with the urbn, the first baseless car seat.

-TL;DR on infant car seat installation: almost all infant seats can be installed without a base, but require a seat belt—along with time and patience.
+TL;DR on infant car seat installation: all infant seats can be installed without a base, but require a seat belt—along with time and patience.
 But not the urbn!
-There’s no base, no seat belt required for installation AND the LATCH system is built right into the seat’s base.
-This means the seat installs effortlessly and in seconds.
-I’m blown away every time I try it; you simply press a button on each side of the seat and push to attach it directly to your vehicle’s lower anchors.
-That’s it.
-It’s as foolproof as it gets, and especially ideal if you’ll be using your car seat on the go in rideshares or taxis.
+There’s no base and no seat belt required for installation since the LATCH system is built right into the seat’s base.
+It installs effortlessly and in seconds; just release the LATCH connectors and attach it directly to your vehicle’s lower anchors.
+It's especially ideal if you’ll be using your car seat on the go in rideshares or taxis.
 “I love being able to move the car seat in and out of any car without worrying about a base,” one Babylist parent told us.

 The included TRVL stroller is just as great.
 The two standout features for me are its fold (one-handed, quick and ridiculously easy) and its compact size (it stands on its own and weighs just over 13 pounds.)
 While not huge, the basket is large enough to hold your essentials + a bit more and is easy to access, and the TRVL’s maneuverability is good enough that you’ll be able to steer easily with one hand.